 What should be straightforward is instead a maze of complex forms and bureaucratic red tape to stymie the uninitiated, the injured, the stressed, and the saddened non-military civilians and their next of kin.

 Under the Defense Base Act, your employer or its insurance carrier is supposed to voluntarily provide you with the benefits you are entitled to.
-If they do not, you are generally entitled to have a Defense Base Act Attorney represent you at the expense of your employer or its insurance carrier.
+If they do not, you are generally entitled to have a Defense Base Act Lawyer represent you at the expense of your employer or its insurance carrier.

-Contact a Defense Base Act Attorney
+Contact a Defense Base Act Lawyer

 The expertise you are looking for is uncommon.
 You need a Defense Base Act attorney.
 Most lawyers are not familiar with the Longshore and Harbor Workers’ Compensation Act (LHWCA), and do not understand how it is applied through the Defense Base Act.